OMerkel/Announcement/README.md

 errors typical if performed manually.
 Next the mail announcement gets a more clear structure compared to manual editing.

+Tested using standard Python 3.4.3 (v3.4.3:9b73f1c3e601, Feb 24 2015,
+22:43:06) on Windows environment.

 MIT licensed, (c) Oliver Merkel

+Logos and trademarks belong to their respective owners.